-- Stores freeze frame and "similar condition" data. - Manages storage and erasure of Diagnostic Trouble Codes as well as MIL illumination. - Controls and co-ordinates the execution of the On-Demand tests: Key On Engine Off (KOEO) and Key On Engine Running (KOER). - Performs transitions between various states of the diagnostic and powertrain control system to minimize the effects on vehicle operation. - Interfaces with the diagnostic test tools to provide diagnostic information (I/M readiness, various J1979 test modes) and responses to special diagnostic requests (J1979 Mode 08 and 09). - Tracks and manages indication of the driving cycle which includes the time between two key on events that include an engine start and key off.
+- Stores freeze frame and "similar condition" data. - Manages storage and erasure of Diagnostic Trouble Codes as well as MIL illumination. - Controls and co-ordinates the execution of the On-Demand tests: - Key On Engine Off (KOEO) - Key On Engine Running (KOER) - Glow Plug Test - o Injector Electrical - o DPF service regeneration - SCR system test - Performs transitions between various states of the diagnostic and powertrain control system to minimize the effects on vehicle operation. - Interfaces with the diagnostic test tools to provide diagnostic information (I/M readiness, various J1979 test modes) and responses to special diagnostic requests (J1979 Mode 08 and 09). - Tracks and manages indication of the driving cycle which includes the time between two key on events that include an engine start and key off.